pymeasure/leco-protocol/glossary.md

     A Component on the ECP network which runs some kind of processing operation on one or more inputs and produces one or more outputs.
 Can be stateful or stateless.
 See {ref}`components.md#processor`.

 Transport Layer
-    The Transport Layer is the communication layer that transports ECP messages between Components.
+    The Transport Layer is the communication layer that transports LECO messages between Components.
     This uses zeromq or simpler localised methods, see Message Transport Mode above.
 See {ref}`network-structure.md#transport-layer`.

 :::